What Would Happen if Everyone Took 1 Hit of LSD?

 Although Watts’s observations are of a mystical nature, his experience speaks to the importance of psychedelics in helping humans feel as one with all energy and life forms.

-When one directly experiences connection to the Godhead, it inspires an overwhelming desire to take care of all life forms which inhabit the Earth.
+When one directly experiences a connection to the Godhead, it inspires an overwhelming desire to take care of all life forms which inhabit the Earth.

 “As the desire to buy material items dissipates, businesses make fewer goods.
 When businesses produce fewer goods, they use less energy.
 When companies use less energy, fossil fuel behemoths earn less money.”